ararat1393/laravel-vue-jwt-social-auth/README.md

     }
 }
 ```
-##Laravel Routes
+## Laravel Routes
-  Now, we will create required authentication routes in the “routes/api.php”.
+  Now, we will create required authentication routes in the `routes/api.php`.
 You just need to add the following routes:
   ```php
 <?php